 The HIV antibody test is available free of charge at certain clinics.
 After infection, it may take up to three months for the HIV antibodies to be produced.
 These are the ones that are used for telling the HIV status of a person.
 So, it is possible to get a negative result when someone has been recently infected.
-This period, which can take as long as three months is called the "window period".
+This period is called the "window period".
 Know your status, get tested.

-6.5 Prevention of HIV and AIDS
+Prevention of HIV and AIDS

-Preventative measures can be taken to ensure that one is not infected with HIV, such as safer sex:
+Preventative measures can be taken to ensure that one is not infected with HIV, such as safe sex:

-- a.
-Using a condom during sexual intercourse;
+- Using a condom during sexual intercourse

-- b.
-Abstinence; and
+- Abstinence

-- c.
-Being faithful to one partner.
+- Being faithful to one partner